IBM/IBM-Z-zOS/zOS-RACF/readme.md

 IBM RACF resources for the z/OS platform
 =======================================

-This repository contains SMF resources that might be useful to the RACF community.
+This repository contains RACF resources that might be useful to the z/OS community.
 Here you might find items of interest about existing and new functions in z/OS.

 We welcome your feedback on anything you see here.